9.3 NOISE AT WORK

 Further advice and information

-Guidance on the selection of hearing protection is contained in H&S Polices and Procedures, Section 11.1.
+Guidance on the selection of hearing protection is contained within the Health & Safety Policies and Procedures section 11: Personal Protective Equipment (PPE).

 Appendices